 For a while now I’ve written about identity politics from varying angles.
-This has been an attempt to make sense of where it came from, why it’s used and the negative effects it has on forming a coherent rational left to challenge neoliberalism.
-We’ve heard about the Oxbridge colleges who no-platform speakers, one in particular was regarding abortion, as both debaters happened to be men.
+This has been done in an attempt to make sense of where it came from, why it’s used and the negative effects it has on forming a coherent rational left to challenge neoliberalism.
+We’ve heard about the Oxbridge colleges who no-platform speakers, one in particular was regarding abortion, as both debaters were found to be men.
 We’ve also witnessed the use of identity politics in an attempt to axe current Labour leader Jeremy Corbyn and clear away his supporters with baseless anti-Semitic allegations.
-Identity politics have been utilised to convict a online vlogger and comedian for teaching his girlfriend’s dog to perform a Nazi salute.
+Identity politics has been utilised to convict a online vlogger and comedian for teaching his girlfriend’s dog to perform a Nazi salute.
 While in Scotland, identarians got their wish, when a man was jailed for 70 days for ‘creepily’ staring at a woman in a pharmacy, through a window.

 A subjective view is not inherently harmful, on the contrary in my working world of health, subjective and objective information is used to obtain an overall picture of someone’s health status.
 In this context subjectivity is vital, as these insights can be used to fill in the blanks that objective methods such as blood tests or taking blood pressure may miss.
 Broadly speaking in this setting subjective information cannot hurt anyone else, it will only be used to improve the chance of an accurate diagnosis, for example.
 Granted, the information from the patient needs to be analysed for its usefulness, but it has no potential external harm.
 Counter to this, if subjective information which is saturated with emotion is used to change national laws, university rules and for example workplace guidelines, we have a problem.

 This need for control is driven by the notion of ‘emotional reasoning‘, this is not a concept necessarily adept at describing how things are, moreover, how they feel.
-The problem is, subjectivity is not always a reliable guide as it is shrouded in emotion and can cause individuals to lash out at innocent people.
-Scarily it’s this emotional reasoning that tends to be the order of the day on campuses and at some places of work.
-A common example would be if an identarian states that they are offended, this doesn’t simply imply subjectively, but rather someone has been offensive and that in some way this is objective.
+The dilemma is, subjectivity is not always a reliable guide as it is shrouded in emotion and can cause individuals to lash out at innocent people.
+Scarily it’s this emotional reasoning that tends to be the order of the day on campuses and indeed at some places of work.
+A common example would be, if an identarian states that they are offended, this doesn’t simply imply subjectively, but rather someone has been offensive and that in some way this is objective.
 This is the typical tactic of turning an emotion or an opinion into a fact, purely because they assert that’s how it is.
-Often these very minor transgressions against identarians frequently result in some form of punishment such as a formal apology or even a loss of job.
+Often very minor transgressions against identarians frequently result in some form of punishment such as a formal apology or even a loss of job.

 Over the last week I’ve embarked on a couple of what I would loosely term as conversations with supporters of identity politics.
 In the first interaction, it was suggested by this individual that an opinion can be wrong.
-My first thoughts were, who adjudicates this?
+My first thought was, who adjudicates this?
 Isn’t that subjective?
-So I’ll attempt to clarify this just in case you are as mystified as I am.
+So I’ll attempt to clarify this just in case you are as mystified as I was.
 Firstly, it would be tempting to suggest that facts are states of affairs, these are occurrences that are out in the world regardless of what people may think of them.
 In contrast, opinions are beliefs about states of affairs.
 To expand on this, with the help of several sources the descriptions below appear to be the best summary of facts and opinions that I could find.